fcovas/fcovas.github.com/_posts/2012-10-03-epub-3-packaging.md

 If you are using some graphical interface applications to generate the zips you need to watch out for this.

 __Filenames__
-I was calling the zip utility like so:
+I was calling the zip utility like this:

     zip deploy/recipes.epub book/mimetype book/META-INF book/Content